some-random-idiot/some-random-idiot/README.md

      ```

 6. Describe under what conditions a merge may fail.<br/>
-   - When you changed the same part of the same file differently in the two branches you want to merge.
+   - When the same part of the same file has been changed differently in the two branches you want to merge.
-   - When s file has been deleted in one of the two branches you want to merge.
+   - When a file has been deleted in one of the two branches you want to merge.

 ## 5. Viewing Commits